 Similar to FICO, VantageScore is another popular credit score scoring model that’s used often in lending decisions.

-Did you know that you can view your VantageScore right now inside your online banking account?!
+Did you know you can view your VantageScore right now in your online banking account and on the Honor mobile app?

 It’s important to understand your credit score and the models providing that score to you.
 Let’s take this time to make sure your questions are answered about what this model is and how it’s different from your FICO score.